ParadigmFoundation/kosu-monorepo/packages/go-kosu/docs/usage.md

 - Existing network from contract system snapshot (mainnet or test-network).
 - New network from contract snapshot (mainnet or test-network).

+Already configured and ready to join a network?
+[Jump to usage.](#usage)

 ## A note for validators

-Validator configuration from the perspective of configuring the underlying full node process (`kosud`) is identical; the only difference between a full node and a validating full node is the inclusion (or lack thereof) of the node's public key in the active Tendermint validator set.
+Validator configuration, from the perspective of configuring the underlying full node process (`kosud`), is identical to that of a full node.
+The only difference between a full node and a validating full node is the inclusion (or lack thereof) of the node's public key in the active Tendermint validator set.

-For Kosu, this set is determined by the Kosu contract system, deployed on the Ethereum blockchain.
-To set up a validator, you must first configure a full node, then apply to the registry on-chain.
+For Kosu, the validator set is determined and curated by the Kosu contract system, deployed on the Ethereum blockchain.
+To set up a validator, you must first configure a Kosu full node, then apply to the on-chain registry through the contract system.
 If KOSU token holders approve your application, your full node will automatically become a validator when the peg-zone applies the registry state transition to the Kosu state.

 [Follow this guide to apply to a Kosu ValidatorRegistry.]()